Everything you need to know to plan a national park road trip

 Frequent national park visitors can save big on entrance fees by purchasing an annual America the Beautiful Pass, which is valid at areas managed by the National Park Service, Forest Service, Fish and Wildlife Service, Bureau of Land Management, Bureau of Reclamation, and U.S. Army Corps of Engineers.

 The pass costs $80 and covers entrance for up to four adults traveling in the same vehicle.
 Passes expire 12 months from the month of purchase on the last day of the month.
-The pass can be ordered online, via phone at 888-275-8747, or purchased in person at many federal recreation areas
+The pass can be ordered online or purchased in person at these federal recreation sites.

 All current U.S. military members and dependents as well as veterans and Gold Star Family members receive free entrance to all parks through a special military pass.
 Seniors are able to purchase a discounted lifetime or annual senior pass.
 Those with permanent disabilities are eligible for a free lifetime pass; volunteers with a certain number of service hours are eligible for free annual passes.
 Children who are in fourth grade receive free access for their families for a full year (September through August) through the Every Kid Outdoors program.
 More information on all these passes can be found here